Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Fruita Barn with gorgeous red rocks in the distance

-The Fruita Barn was one of the main reasons we made the extra effort to drive out to Capitol Reef and oh boy, it did not disappoint.
+The Fruita Barn is the best photo location in Capitol Reef.
+It was one of the main reasons we made the extra effort to drive out to this smaller national park and oh boy, it did not disappoint.

-The unique backdrop with huge red rocks is absolutely stunning and there was barely anyone else around even though it was mid-day.
-This is why October is a fantastic time to Capitol Reef!
+The unique backdrop with huge red rocks is absolutely stunning and there was barely anyone else around even though our photo was taken mid-day.
+Smaller crowds is just one of the reasons why why October is a fantastic time to visit the park.

 Stunning view of Fruita Barn and red rocks, one of the best photo locations in Capitol Reef